mainmatter/mainmatter.com/_posts/2020-09-28-html-first-gllimmer-components.md

 introduced as isolated
 [views](https://api.emberjs.com/ember/1.0/classes/Ember.View).
-Views are long gone from everyday applications, but their legacy still lives on in Ember component.
+Views are long gone from everyday applications, but their legacy still lives on in Ember components.
 Ember components have a very distinct characteristic, the component's template is wrapped by a hidden element, `<div>` by default.
 To customize this element, you have to use certain APIs in the component's class, like `tagName`, `classNameBindings` and `attributeBindings`.